Touheda812/video-game-sales-dashboard/README.md

 ## 💻 Tools Used

 - Tableau Public
-- Data Cleaning in Excel/Python
+- Data Cleaning in Python
 - GitHub for version control

 ## 🗂️ Files